Introduction to Dividend Reinvestment

 Setting up Your Dividend Reinvestment Account

-Here are a few ways to reinvest dividends:
+Here are a six ways to reinvest dividends:

 Use a full-service broker.
 Most brokerage firms let you reinvest dividends for the stocks you own in your account.
 Ask your broker for details.